timescale/docs/self-hosted/upgrades/major-upgrade.md

 - Install the PostgreSQL client tools on your migration machine.
 This includes `psql`, and `pg_dump`.
 - Read [the release notes][relnotes] for the version of TimescaleDB that you are upgrading to.
 - Backup your database.
 Although TimescaleDB and PostgreSQL upgrades are performed in-place, upgrading is an intrusive operation.
-In case of disaster, [create a database backup][backup], and ensure that the backup is readable.
+To protect against disasters, [create a database backup][backup], and ensure that the backup is readable.

 ## Check the TimescaleDB and PostgreSQL versions